jurgenwigg/py3S60/newcore/Doc/library/exceptions.rst

    .. versionadded:: 3.5

-.. exception:: SyntaxError(message, details)
+.. exception:: SyntaxError

    Raised when the parser encounters a syntax error.
-This may occur in an :keyword:`import` statement, in a call to the built-in functions :func:`compile`, :func:`exec`, or :func:`eval`, or when reading the initial script or standard input (also interactively).
+This may occur in an :keyword:`import` statement, in a call to the built-in functions :func:`exec` or :func:`eval`, or when reading the initial script or standard input (also interactively).

    The :func:`str` of the exception instance returns only the error message.
-   Details is a tuple whose members are also available as separate attributes.

    .. attribute:: filename